 You can find more information about continuing education, professional development, and employment opportunities with organizations such as Intermountain TESOL.

-Many ESL teachers choose to renew their teaching certifications by working towards a master’s degree such as an MATL, M.A.T., or M.Ed.
+Many ESL teachers choose to renew their teaching certifications by working towards a master’s degree in ESL, such as an MATL, M.A.T., or M.Ed.
 Earning a master’s degree can accomplish several things in addition to making you eligible to renew your teaching certification:

 - Increased professional options and career mobility